Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems

 \section{Preliminaries}

 In this section, we collect the relevant notions, definitions, and concepts that are used in our study.
-These are standard notations and tools for multi-objective optimization, and we follow here the classical notation as it is found in the literature---see for example, \cite{Chankong1983, Miettinen1999,Yu1985}.
+These are standard notations and tools for multi-objective optimization, and we follow here the classical notation in the literature---see for example, \cite{ChaHai1983, Miettinen1999,Yu1985}.
 Let $\mathbb{R}^n$ be the $n$-dimensional Euclidean space.
-Define $\mathbb{R_+}$ to be the set of all nonnegative real numbers and $\mathbb{R_{++}}$ the set of all strictly positive numbers.
-Given the positive integers $\ell,m,n_1$ and $n_2$, we consider the following multi-objective optimization Problem (P).
+Define $\mathbb{R_+}$ to be the set of all nonnegative real numbers and $\mathbb{R_{++}}$ the set of positive numbers.
+Given the positive integers $\ell,m,n_1$ and $n_2$, we consider the following multi-objective optimization Problem~$(P)$.